WinCU Family & Friends Blog

 “It’s Beginning to Look A Lot Like Christmas!”
 There is no doubt for most of us the Holidays are some of the most exciting, yet busiest times of the year.
-And, with all this hustle and bustle it’s easy to let Christmas slip by without creating special memories with loved ones.
+With all this hustle and bustle it’s easy to let Christmas slip by without creating special memories with loved ones.
 In our house, we try to make the Holiday season all about family and fun traditions.
 These special moments are a great way for us to make wonderful memories to last our boys a lifetime.

 Looking for a new fun Holiday tradition for your family?

-Here is a list of 10 ideas for family traditions to that you and your kids can look forward to year after year:
+Here is a list of 10 ideas for family traditions that you and your kids can look forward to year after year:

-Decorating Cookies: This was one of my favorite traditions when I was a kid and am happy to continue it with my kids.
+Decorating Cookies: This was one of my favorite traditions when I was a kid and am happy to share it with my kids.
 Even though it tends to get pretty messy the kids love rolling out the dough, cutting and decorating the cookies.
 If you want to make it easier or don’t have that much time then you can always buy pre-made dough and even pre-cut cookies.

-Start an Ornament Collection: This is a fun way to capture special memories such as baby’s first Christmas, personalized ornaments with special dates, or even frame and hang your kids’ school photos.
+Start an Ornament Collection: This is a fun way to capture special memories; such as baby’s first Christmas, personalized ornaments with special dates, or even frame and hang your kids’ school photos.
 You can also create a DIY ornament with your kids help as a fun craft project; these can also be good gifts.

-Hot Cocoa and a Movie: Sit down with the family, relax and enjoy a nice warm cup of Hot Cocoa and put on a favorite Holiday movie.
-Some of our favorites are The Grinch, Christmas Vacation, Polar Express, Elf, The Santa Claus and Home Alone.
+Hot Cocoa and a Movie: Sit down with the family, relax and enjoy a nice warm cup of hot cocoa and put on a favorite holiday movie.
+Some of our favorites are The Grinch, Christmas Vacation, Polar Express, Elf, The Santa Claus, and Home Alone.